fcash-js/fcash-pay/CONTRIBUTING.md

 ## Support requests

-If you are having particular problem with your Copay instalation, please first [search older issues](https://github.com/fcash-project/fcash-pay/issues) in order to learn if the issue is already reported.
+If you are having particular problem with your FcashApp instalation, please first [search older issues](https://github.com/fcash-project/fcash-pay/issues) in order to learn if the issue is already reported.
 It could be fixed already.

 Please also check our [FAQ](https://github.com/fcash-project/fcash-pay/wiki/COPAY---FAQ).